Safety on the mind as Tour prepares for change

 Yates, 30, looked relaxed and in a very good mood at the teams presentation, and is more decorated than twin brother Adam - who also features, but as super domestique supporting Pogacar in UAE-Team Emirates - winning the Vuelta a Espana in 2018 and 10 Grand Tour stages.

-But so far he has fallen short in the big race, and his team will be distracted by looking after their Dutch sprinter Dylan Groenewegen on the eight flat stages in the race.
+But so far he has fallen short in the big race, and his team will be distracted by looking after their Dutch sprinter Dylan Groenewegen on the eight flat stages.

-The only other realistic GC contender could be Australia's Jai Hindley of Bora-Hansgrohe, who won last year's Giro very convincingly, but may lack the numbers in his team to deliver him through the highest mountains.
+The only other realistic GC contender could be Australia's Jai Hindley of Bora-Hansgrohe, who won last year's Giro convincingly, but may lack the numbers in his team to deliver him through the highest mountains.

-All contenders, however, will be happy to see fewer time-trial distances this year - with just one short stage dedicated to a discipline in which Pogacar is supreme.
+All contenders, however, will be happy to see fewer time-trial distances this year - with just one short stage dedicated to a discipline in which Pogacar reigns supreme.

 Changing of the guard